 Central Park is a big, big space.
 YUGE.
 It is the most-visited urban park in the United States as well as one of the most filmed locations in the world.
-Established in 1857 on 778 acres of city-owned land, landscape architect Frederick Law Olmsted and architect Calvert Vaux won in 1858 a design competition to improve and expand the park.
-Construction began that same year, and the park was initially opened to the public in the winter of 1858.
+It was established in 1857 on 778 acres of city-owned land.
+Landscape architect Frederick Law Olmsted and architect Calvert Vaux won in 1858 a design competition to improve and expand the park.
+Construction began that same year, and the park initially opened to the public in the winter of 1858.
 During the Civil War, the park was expanded northward, and in 1873 was enlarged to its current size of 843 acres.

 We’re partial to the entire 843 acres, but if you’re short on time and need guidance about what to see, we’ve broken it down to some must-see spots.